Javagedes/patina/docs/src/introduction.md

   platforms, both of which use the patina-dxe-core.
 You can find setup instructions for building and running them locally in that repository's readme.
 **2. [patina-dxe-core-qemu](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu):** This repository contains
-  the patina-dxe-core builds used by the two virtual platforms in `patina-qemu`.
+  the patina-dxe-core binary crates used by the two virtual platforms in `patina-qemu`.
 If you'd like to experiment, you can clone this repo, modify the DXE core, and use the override feature in `patina-qemu` to boot with your customized build.

 ## Important Crates and Repositories